[Exclusive] First glimpse of new EU human rights sanctions

 But they will be free to challenge the EU in its courts in Luxembourg, the draft noted.

-They can also get delisted by giving "new information" to the EU commission.
+They can also get delisted by passing "new information" to the EU commission.

 Names are to be added by EU states, who agree by consensus.